Echinacea

 Does Echinacea actually work?

 Extracts of echinacea do seem to have an effect on the immune system, your body's defense against germs.
-Research shows it increases the number of white blood cells, which fight infections.
+Research shows it increases the number of white blood cells, which fight immune challenges.
 A review of more than a dozen studies, published in 2014, found the herbal remedy had a very slight benefit in preventing colds.

 Is Echinacea bad for your liver?